Rockism and poptimism: New pop

-Following the emergence of punk rock in the late 1970s, the new wave and later post-punk genres emerged, informed by a desire for experimentation, creativity and forward movement.
-Paul Morley, whose writing in the British music magazine NME championed the post-punk movement in late 1970s, is credited as an influential voice in the development of new pop following the dissipation of post-punk, advocating "overground brightness" over underground sensibilities.
+Following the rise of punk rock in the late 1970s, the new wave and post-punk genres emerged informed by a desire for experimentation, creativity and forward movement.
+Paul Morley, whose writing in the British music magazine NME championed the post-punk movement in the late 1970s, is credited as an influential voice in the development of new pop following the dissipation of post-punk, advocating "overground brightness" over underground sensibilities.
 Around this time, the term "rockist" gained popularity to disparagingly describe music that privileged traditionalist rock styles.
 According to Pitchforks Jess Harvel: "If new pop had an architect, it was Paul Morley."

 Definitions and etymology

 Rockism

 "Rockism" was coined in 1981 when the English rock musician Pete Wylie announced his Race Against Rockism campaign, an inversion of Rock Against Racism.
 The term was immediately repurposed as a polemical label to identify and critique a cluster of beliefs and assumptions in music criticism.
 Morley recalled: